ahmadfaizalbh/Chatbot/docs/source/template_tags.md

 ## Previous Tags

 Previous template tag keyword is `prev`.
-Previous tag used to give the auto response based on the previous input from the user.
+Previous tag used to match previous bot message.
+A regex pattern is added between {% prev %} and {% endprev %}.

-It must me inside the block tag also must have at-least one client tag inside this block.
+It must be inside the block tag also must have at-least one client tag inside this block.

 ### Syntax

 ```
 {% block %}
      {% client %} ... {% endclient %}
-     {% prev %}{% endprev %}
+     {% prev %}Regex Pattern{% endprev %}
 {% endblock %}
 ```